-The Board decided to re-establish the Audit Committee in March 2021.
-The appointed members of the Audit Committee are Pia Aaltonen-Forsell, Markus Lengauer and Michael G. Marchi.
-Pia Aaltonen-Forsell was elected as the committee chair.
+The Board decided to re-establish the Audit Committee in March 2023, with the same charter as earlier.
+The appointed members of the Audit Committee are Katja Keitaanniemi, Michael G. Marchi and Hans Sohlström.
+Katja Keitaanniemi was elected as the committee chair.

-During 2021, the Committee held four meetings, three of which were held remotely via Microsoft Teams.
-No non-attendances were recorded.
+During 2022, the Committee held five meetings, two of which were held as physical meetings and three remotely via Microsoft Teams.
+No non-attendance was recorded.

 Personnel and Remuneration Committee